santagoy/san-tagoy-xyz/content/posts/2TroikaWestBG.md

 ## 1 Reformed Church-goer

-Once an avid connoisseur of imagined paradises in post-death immortality and belligerent denier of earthly delights.
+Once an avid connoisseur of imagined paradises in post-death and belligerent denier of earthly delights.
 Now, you would rather imagine yourself burning down under (not Oseanya).
-Speaking of burning, the Inquisition persists in their hunt.
+On burning, the Inquisition persists in their hunt.
 Unfortunately for them, retribution is a two-way street.

 Possessions:

 - 5 empty wine bottles
-- 3.5 liters of a homemade flammable substance
+- 3.5 liters of accelerant
 - 5 dry rags
 - a bullet-stopping holy book

-Advanced Skills & Spells:
+Advanced Skills and Spells:

-3 Sneak
+- 3 Sneak
-2 Spell - Assassin's Dagger
+- 2 Spell - Assassin's Dagger
-2 Chemistry
+- 2 Chemistry
-2 Medicine
+- 2 Medicine
-2 Pistol Fighting
+- 2 Pistol Fighting
-1 Athletics
+- 1 Athletics

 ## 2 Secular Survivor

-The Greater Church's forces were zealously thorough in the systemic culling of all native people of the cloth.
+The Greater Church's forces were zealously thorough in the systemic culling of all natives of the cloth.
 Nationalism?
 Independence?
 Perish the thought.
-Yet you remain among the inheritors' of your fallen brothers' will.
-Doubtful, however, that their will includes contracts with a false idol, some otherworldly conceptual existence from beyond.
+Yet you remain among the inheritors' of your fallen comrades' will.
+Doubtful, however, that their will includes contracts with a false idol, an otherworldly conceptual existence.

 Possessions: